wildabeast/pgb-oauth-client-demo/README.md

 PhoneGap Build Oauth Client Demo
 ------------------------------------------

-This here rails app is completely useless, aside from showing you how to connect to PhoneGap Build using the Oauth flow.
-Its a more secure way of consuming our API, and in the future will allow you to specify scopes for your API tokens, and maybe even user metrics at some point.
+This rails app semos how to connect to PhoneGap Build using the Oauth flow.
+Its a more secure way of consuming our API than basic token auth.

 Setup
 -------------------------------------------

-I used Ruby 2 and Rails 4.
-Its cutting edge.
+Prerequisites:
+- ruby 2
+- rails 4

 Register your app on PhoneGap Build.
 Enter the following for your app details:
 - Main application url: `http://localhost:3000`